 Absolutely.
 You can change or revoke your documents at any time.
 If you make changes to your Advance Directive, make sure that you destroy old copies and provide the new version to your family.

-3. Will an Advance Directive be honored in an emergency?
+3. Will Medical Professionals Honor an Advance Directive in an emergency?